-Prior to the advent of high-precision leaf gas exchange methods (as employed for Figure 1.9), O2 evolution was taken as a measure of photosynthetic activity.
+Prior to the advent of high-precision leaf gas exchange methods (as employed for Figure 1.10), O2 evolution was taken as a measure of photosynthetic activity.
 Action spectra were measured on a number of plants and algae over the range of visible radiation.
 A crucial and consistent observation was that O2 evolution dropped off much faster in the long-wavelength red region (>690 nm) than did absorption.
 Put another way, more quanta were being absorbed at longer wavelengths than could be used for photosynthesis.
 It seemed at these longer wavelengths as though a light absorber was being robbed of energy-processing capacity.

 Anticipating that bimodal absorption implied a two-step process, and knowing that chlorophyll also absorbed photons at shorter wavelengths, Robert Emerson (working at Urbana in the mid-1950s) supplemented far-red light with shorter wavelength red irradiance and demonstrated that the relatively low photosynthetic rate in far-red light could be significantly increased.
 In fact the photosynthetic rate achieved with the two light qualities combined could be 30-40% higher than the sum of the rates in far-red or shorter red when measured separately (Emerson et al. 1957).
-This phenomenon became known as the 'Emerson Enhancement Effect' and contributed to a working hypothesis for photo-synthetic energy conversion based upon two photochemical acts (proposed by Duysens et al. 1961), but additional lines of evidence were impacting on this outcome.
+This phenomenon became known as the 'Emerson Enhancement Effect' and contributed to a working hypothesis for photosynthetic energy conversion based upon two photochemical acts (proposed by Duysens et al. 1961), but additional lines of evidence were impacting on this outcome.

 At about the same time as Emerson was establishing his enhancement effect, Myers and French observed 'sequential enhancement'; that is, a disproportionate increase in photosynthetic rate or efficiency when the two light qualities were separated in time.
-The upper limits of dark intervals between two flashes of different light quality were 6 s for far-red after green and and 1 min for green after far-red.
+The upper limits of dark intervals between two flashes of different light quality were 6 s for farred after green and 1 min for green after far-red.
 Clearly, the 'product' of photochemical act 1 was stable for 1 min, that of act 2 for only 6 s.
 This discovery implied that chemical intermediates, rather than an altered physical state, were involved in a two-step cooperation (see Clayton 1980).

 According to physical laws of photochemical equivalence, there should be a 1:1 yield in converting light energy to chemical energy by a perfect system.
 Quantum requirement for such events would be 1.
-However, in photosynthesis the absolute quantum requirement for O2 evolution was clearly much greater than 1 and though contentious at first proved to be somewhere between 8 and 10.
-Such requirement implied a multistep process for energy conversion.
-Indeed, during the early 1940s a scientific controversy raged between Otto Warburg (Berlin) and Robert Emerson (Urbana) about the quantum requirement of photosynthesis in green algae and plants.
-Using manometry, a technique predating O2electrodes, Warburg related rates of O2 evolution to absorbed quanta and claimed that 4 quanta were sufficient for the evolution of one molecule of O2.
-By contrast, Emerson and many other scientists were reporting values of 6 to 12 quanta per molecule of O2.
-The two sets of protagonists agreed to a collaborative effort, and by the late 1950s Emerson and co-workers resolved that 8-10 quanta were required.

-How then could multiples of 2 quanta cooperate in the separation of one strong reducing and one strong oxidising equivalent?
-Everything started coming together when Hill and Bendall (1960) suggested a 'Z' scheme that was not only consistent with a requirement of 8-10 quanta and the 2 quanta cooperation principle, but also the operation of two sequential photochemical acts (Figure 1.10 is a greatly embellished version of their original model).
+However in photosynthesis the absolute quantum requirement for O2 is much greater than I. In the 1950s, Robert Emerson (at Urbana) and co-workers determined that 8-10 quanta were required.
+Hill and Bendell (1960) suggested a 'Z' scheme that was consistent with a requirement of 8-10 quanta, the cooperation of 2 quanta in the separation of one strong reducing and one strong oxidising equivalent, and the operation of two sequential photochemical acts.
+Figure 1.11 is a greatly developed version of their original model.

-Figure 1.10 A highly diagrammatic zig-zag or 'Z' scheme of photosynthetic electron transport from water to NADP+showing the sequence of electron/proton carriers and their association with either PSII or PSI.
+Figure 1.11.
+A highly diagrammatic zig-zag or 'Z' scheme of photosynthetic electron transport from water to NADP+ showing the sequence of electron/proton carriers and their association with either PSII or PSI.
 Linear electron flow is shown as solid lines; cyclic electron flow is indicated by dashed lines.
 All of these electron transport chains operate within thylakoid membranes with electron flow following a sequence dictated by redox potential (shown in volts on the ordinate).
 Cyclic electron flow in PSII diverts electrons from pheophytin to cytochrome b559 (and possibly back to P680+).
 Cyclic electron transport around PSI moves electrons from ferredoxin through cytochrome b565 and plastoquinone (PQ), while pseudocyclic electron transport takes electrons from ferredoxin to O2.
+(Original drawing courtesy C. Critchley).